icopy-site/awesome-cn/docs/awesome/awesome-cosmos.md

 * [PANIC Monitoring and Alerting For Blockchains](https://github.com/SimplyVC/panic) - An open source monitoring and alerting solution for Cosmos SDK, Substrate, and Chainlink-based nodes.
 * [Prometheus Exporter](https://github.com/node-a-team/Cosmos-IE) - An integrated Prometheus exporter for the Cosmos SDK.
 * [Cosmos Chains Dashboard](https://github.com/zhangyelong/cosmos-dashboard) - A Grafana dashboard to monitor Cosmos SDK and Tendermint-based blockchain nodes.
-* [cosmos-exporter](https://github.com/solarlabsteam/cosmos-exporter) - A Prometheus scraper that fetches the data from a full node of a Cosmos-based blockchain via gRPC.
 * [Chain Pulse](https://github.com/informalsystems/chainpulse) - Relayed IBC packets monitor with Prometheus exporter.
-* [missed-blocks-checker](https://github.com/solarlabsteam/missed-blocks-checker) - Monitor missed blocks for Cosmos-chain validators with support for notifications to Telegram and Slack.
+* [missed-blocks-checker](https://github.com/QuokkaStake/missed-blocks-checker) - Monitor validators' missed blocks on multiple Cosmos chains and send its notifications to Telegram.
 * [Nodes Checker](https://t.me/NodesGuru_bot) - Check your nodes status online, receive instant notification if something is wrong with your validator node.
 * [Cosmon](https://github.com/iqlusioninc/cosmon) - Observability tool for Cosmos and other Tendermint applications.
 * [Tenderduty](https://github.com/blockpane/tenderduty) - Comprehensive monitoring tool for Tendermint chains.
 Its primary function is to alert a validator if they are missing blocks, and more.